 Fiona Shipwright is a writer and editor, originally from London, based in Berlin since 2014.
 Her writing has particularly focused on the overlaps between architecture, urbanism and culture, as well as the city she now calls home.

-A founding member of the &beyond collective, between September 2014 and April 2016 she was an editor for uncube, the digital magazine for architecture and beyond.
-Alongside recent &beyond projects such as Archifutures, she has worked on editorial projects with Ruby Press, transmediale and Urban School Ruhr.
-In 2015 she coordinated the English-language editorial, concept and social media areas of the inaugural edition of the Make City architecture and urbanism festival in Berlin.
-Her writing has also appeared on rhizome, super/collider, The Architecture Review and elsewhere.
+A founding member of the &beyond collective, between 2014–2016 she was an editor for uncube, the digital magazine for architecture and beyond.
+Alongside recent projects such as Archifutures, she has also worked on editorial projects with Ruby Press, transmediale and raumlabor, among others.
+In 2019, she was the editor for Making Futures School, a non-disciplinary learning environment for spatial practices.

 Fiona holds a BA in Fine Art & Philosophy from the University of Reading and an MA in Critical Writing & Curatorial Practice from Chelsea College of Art & Design.
-Between 2009 and 2014 she worked for the visual arts publisher Phaidon Press in London, first as an assistant editor on titles such as Art & Place: Site-specific Art of the Americas (2013), 20th Century Architecture: The Phaidon Atlas (2012) and Dieter Rams: As Little Design As Possible (2011), and later as an editor on the publisher’s emerging digital list.
+Between 2009–2014 she worked for Phaidon Press in London on a range of print and digital projects such as Art & Place: Site-specific Art of the Americas (2013), 20th Century Architecture: The Phaidon Atlas (2012) and Dieter Rams: As Little Design As Possible (2011).

 Photo: Lena Giovanazzi